 Compulsions

-Compulsions are mental acts or behaviors that a person has strong urges to repeat.
-Compulsions are not typically enjoyable, but instead are repeated because they provide some temporary relief from OCD symptoms (including obsessive thoughts and anxiety).
+OCD compulsions are mental acts or behaviors that a person has strong urges to repeat.
+Compulsions are not typically enjoyable, but instead are repeated because they provide some temporary relief from obsessive thoughts and anxiety.
 Over time, the compulsions people with OCD experience tend to become disruptive to their lives and routines.

 Compulsions are defined as both:

-- Repetitive mental acts (ie counting, praying, repeating words) or behaviors that a person feels driven to perform in response to an obsession, urge, or invented rule
+- Repetitive mental acts (like counting, praying, repeating words) or behaviors that a person feels driven to perform in response to an obsession, urge, or invented rule

 - Behaviors or mental acts are repeated in an attempt to prevent or reduce stress or anxiety but have little or no actual impact on the source of the anxiety